Invigilator Friendly Routines

 RULE #4 : PUT YOUR BEST FOOT FORWARD

 Use materials that you can do very well.
 You don’t have to use every single figures provided in the dance.
 For example, in the international Waltz, there are 16 figures at the bronze level, but it doesn’t mean your routine must include all 16 figures.
-If a material is hard, even if it’s a bronze figure (i.e double reverse spin) don’t include it in your routines until it becomes comfortable for you.
+If a material is hard, even if it’s a bronze figure (i.e double reverse spin) don’t include it in your routine until it becomes comfortable for you.
 After all you are being judged for the quality of your step, not the quantity .

 All Rights reserved, Ballroom Dancing Unlimited 2015